paste94/ElectronReactMUITemplate/README.md

 # Electron React with MUI and Routing for navigation
-This is a boilerplate for quickly start development of an Electron React MUI and Routing application.
+This is a boilerplate for quickly start development of an Electron React MUI and Routing desktop application.
 This app provides you everything needed for starting create an application with Sidebar, Router and a list of Pages which can be navigated.

 # Application Structure
 This Application comes with a `src` folder in which you can find everything you need.
 Let's see them one by one and take a look at their logic: